jshawatsplunk/app-dev-workshop/docs/modules/module5/teams.md

 Note the Email all members, This mean all members of this team will receive an email with the Alert information, regardless of the alert type.
 You can add other recipients, by  clicking ![add recipient](../images/M1-l7-19.jpg)

-You can add a different email addresses to inform people outside SignalFx users like _alerts@your-company.com_ if that is way to inform people outside SignalFx.
-AAdding groups you would use when you also want to send an alert to an other team, like sending an alert on the Database of your application to the  general Database team along with one to your team.
+You can add different email addresses to inform people outside SignalFx users like _alerts@your-company.com_ if that is the way to inform people outside SignalFx.
+Adding groups you would use when you also want to send an alert to an other team, like sending an alert on the Database of your application to the  general Database team along with one to your team.

 However if you click on the link **Configure separate notification tiers for different severity alerts** you can configure every alert level differently.

 ![Multiple Notifications](../images/M1-l7-10.jpg)

-As you can see in th above screenshot, you can set up different alert rules for the different alert level.
+As you can see in the above screenshot, you can set up different alert rules for the different alert level.
-We have different rules set up for all the various Error levels, Showing you how Splunk's VictorOps offering would integrate with SignalFx.
+We have different rules set up for all the various Error levels, showing you how Splunk's VictorOps offering would integrate with SignalFx.
 Both at a Critical and Major alert, the alert gets forwarded to Splunk's VictorOps that will handle alerting the on call engineer and/or manager.
-For the Minor alerts we send it to the Teams slack channel and for warning and info messages we just use an email
+For the Minor alerts we send it to the Teams slack channel and for warning and info messages we just use an email.

 Below you see some of the Notification options you can install in your SignalFx Organization: